 (a) Horticulture Courses for the General Public

-During the year of 2015, the Department conducted 50 horticulture courses for 1 498 participants, which were well-received.
+During 2018, the Department conducted 50 horticulture courses for 1 500 participants.

-The programmes provided a wide range of courses in gardening and arboriculture and aimed at promoting the concept of nature conservation.
-A total of 12 conservation courses were organised for 300 participants of the uniformed groups in 2015.
-Participants were involved in group discussions, lectures, guided visits and practical services.
+The programmes provided a wide range of courses in gardening and arboriculture and aimed at promoting nature conservation.
+A total of 12 conservation courses were organised for 407 participants of the uniformed groups in 2018.
+Participants were involved in group discussions, lectures, guided visits and practical learning.

 |3.6||(V) Greening Activities